-Editor’s Note: How the UE is prevented to camp on the false base station is FFS.

-Editor’s Note: How the MitM attack is addressed is FFS.

-6.21.3.4 Provisioning of keys
+6.21.3.5 Provisioning of certificates into the UE

-The following is the method to provision certificates into the UE:
+The following is the method to provision initial certificates into the UE:

-The certificate can be provisioned into the UE at manufacture time, in USIM or another secure storage method.
+The initial UE certificate can be provisioned into the UE at manufacture time or at deployment by NPN operator, in USIM or another secure storage method.

-6.21.3.5 RAN aspects
+6.21.3.6 RAN aspects

+There is added overhead for the system information messages from the RAN aspects dure to addition of digital signature.

-There is no added overhead for the unicast signaling messages from the RAN aspects; however, there is processing cost.
+There is no added overhead for the unicast signaling messages encryption from the RAN aspects; however, there is processing cost.

-6.21.3.6 VPLMN aspects
+6.21.3.7 VPLMN aspects